ppoiissbsjksms/nkn-commercial/README.md

 # NKN-Commercial startup script for VPS

 This script is the fastest method to deploy nkn-commercial node at VPS.

 Adding this script when installing VPS will install nkn-commercial at the first boot.

 Please read the script and understand the command before use.

 Thanks to no112358/ALLinONE-nknnode.
 This script is modified from no112358/ALLinONE-nknnode's script.

 ## Feature:
-- nkn-commercial node installation run at first boot.
+- Install nkn-commercial automatically at first boot.
+(No need to login root to install)
 - Suitable for VPS provider without support of One-Click Deploy.
 Tested on Vultr and UpCloud.
 - No FEE, No Donation.
 Use as you like.
+Feel free to change the script to suit your purpose.
 - Please tell me if you success to deploy node at VPS provder other than Vultr and UpCloud.
 I will update it at README.

 ## Requirement